Balancing Geometry and Density: Path Distances on High-Dimensional Data: Abstract

 \section{Abstract}

 New geometric and computational analyses of power-weighted shortest-path distances (PWSPDs) are presented.
-By illuminating the way these metrics balance density and geometry in the underlying data, we clarify their key parameters and discuss how they may be chosen in practice.
+By illuminating the way these metrics balance geometry and density in the underlying data, we clarify their key parameters and illustrate how they provide multiple perspectives for data analysis.
 Comparisons are made with related data-driven metrics, which illustrate the broader role of density in kernel-based unsupervised and semi-supervised machine learning.
 Computationally, we relate PWSPDs on complete weighted graphs to their analogues on weighted nearest neighbor graphs, providing high probability guarantees on their equivalence that are near-optimal.
 Connections with percolation theory are developed to establish estimates on the bias and variance of PWSPDs in the finite sample setting.
 The theoretical results are bolstered by illustrative experiments, demonstrating the versatility of PWSPDs for a wide range of data settings.
-Throughout the paper, our results require only that the underlying data is sampled from a low-dimensional manifold, and depend crucially on the intrinsic dimension of this manifold, rather than its ambient dimension.
+Throughout the paper, our results generally require only that the underlying data is sampled from a compact low-dimensional manifold, and depend most crucially on the intrinsic dimension of this manifold, rather than its ambient dimension.